 Flashcards can be really a helpful way of studying because they break down big chunks of information into small, condensed pieces.
 You should be able to buy some flashcards (coloured ones help your brain remember better so I would get some coloured ones) in any good newsagents or stationery shop.

 Then, when you’re studying a subject, make out a flashcard on a certain topic and write only bullet points or vital pieces of info on it.
 I’ll take Science for example again, take a card and write say, “Food” at the top.
 Then on this card just write little points on Food.
 No long sentences, just small important points.
 Like the macronutrients (Fat, Protein, Carbs, etc.), a quick word on how to test for these nutrients, e.g. “Fat = Brown Paper Test”.

 Doing your homework is one of the best methods of study, so don’t neglect it.
 Even if you fail to do any other form of studying (hopefully this won’t be the case), if you’ve done all your homework throughout the year, you should still be able to do reasonably well.
 The homework you’re given is to prepare you for the exams really so if you get a question to do at home, it’s really like practising for the exam because a similar question could come up in the exam paper!

 A neat work/study area is really important when it comes to studying well.
-If you’re trying to study in a places where there are books, papers, folders, cups, pens, etc. everywhere, then your brain will find it harder to focus on what you’re studying.
-If everything is neat and tidy however, it will be much easier to concentrate and you’ll feel better and more focused in a clean environment.
+If you’re trying to study in a place where there are books, papers, folders, cups, pens, etc. everywhere, then your brain will find it harder to focus on what you’re studying.
+If everything is neat and tidy, however, it will be much easier to concentrate and you’ll feel better and more focused in a clean environment.

 Nothing’s going in?